Hadi-loo/Network-Routing-Protocols/README.md

 ```

 ### lsrp
 By using this command, the LSRP routing algorithm will be run through the network. if the source node are given as an argument, the algorithm works on that node, otherwise, the algorithm runs for every node in the network.

+LSRP is an algorithm used in scheduling problems to determine the order in which tasks should be processed.
+The goal is to minimize the overall delay or completion time of all tasks.
+In LSRP, the task with the least slack, which is the difference between the task's deadline and its execution time, is given the highest priority.
+By prioritizing tasks with less slack, LSRP aims to reduce the chance of missing deadlines and optimize overall performance.
 ```
 lsrp s
 ```